-We believe every child is unique, with his/her own interests and learning styles.
+We believe every child is perfectly unique, with his/her own interests and learning styles.
 Rather than limit the child to single forms of expression, we encourage your children to share their learning through art, dance, dialogue or any other means to make their thinking visible.

 Therefore, we give children the opportunity to interact in a meaningful environment where they can construct new ideas, learn to think, reason, question, problem-solve, and experiment, as they discover who they are and the world around them.